rirenner/aci-ansible/docs/aci_filter_module.rst

 --------

 * Manages top level filter objects on Cisco ACI fabrics.
+* More information from the internal APIC class ``vz:Filter`` at https://developer.cisco.com/media/mim-ref/MO-vzFilter.html.
 * This modules does not manage filter entries, see :ref:`aci_filter_entry <aci_filter_entry>` for this functionality.